oracle/node-oracledb/package/README.md

       `npm install oracledb` will initially install.

-    - `make binarypackage` makes a binary package for the current Node.js-node / oracledb / platform combination and generates a SHA256 for the binary.
+    - `make binarypackage` makes a binary package for the current Node.js / node-oracledb / platform combination and generates a SHA256 for the binary.

 - As part of `npm install`, the `package.json` in this directory